Baldwon/academic-kickstart/content/project/TDMS/index.md

 +++
 # Project title.
-title = "Cognitive Task Analysis and Think-Aloud Interviews"
+title = "Time-Domain Mixed-Signal MAC Processor"

 # Date this page was created.
 date = 2019-12-02T00:00:00

 # Project summary to display on homepage.
-summary = "Using methods from cognitive science to uncover misconceptions students in introductory statistical inference courses may hold"
+summary = "Design of 4-bit Time-Domain Mixed-Signal MAC Processor with 8T SRAM Array as Data Cache for Resource-constrained DNN Applications
+"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`